wordofwarning/wordofwarning.org/current/2025/index.md

 #### About
 Simply put, Word of Warning is a one-stop shop for the bonkers, the beautiful, and the bizarre of new live performance — an attempt to keep alive the best of greenroom's 25-year legacy, and to also introduce new people to the possibilities of seeing live work in Manchester + beyond, including livestreams and more online…
->*If you haven’t attended one of these performance evenings yet, <a href="https://thelowry.com/wtf-wednesday" target="_blank">WTF</a> are you doing?
+>*If you haven't attended one of these performance evenings yet, <a href="https://thelowry.com/wtf-wednesday" target="_blank">WTF</a> are you doing?
 Go and see the stimulating new work that's out there!*<br>&nbsp;— <a href="http://number9reviews.blogspot.com/2019/11/theatre-review-tom-cassani-i-promise.html" target="_blank">Number 9 Reviews on WTF Wednesdays (November 2019)</a>

 We take live work very seriously — but we don't take ourselves seriously at all.
-Over the past dozen or so years we've shown funny, thought-provoking, and beautiful work by the likes of Ron Athey, Harry Clayton-Wright, WilL Dickie, ELOINA, Chanje Kunda, Stacy Makishi, Kim Noble, Hetain Patel, Pinchbeck & Smith, Darren Pritchard, Proto-type Theater, Proud & Loud Arts, Avital Raz, and Two Destination Language (amongst others).
+Over the past dozen or so years we've shown funny, thought-provoking, and beautiful work by the likes of Avital Raz, Chanje Kunda, Darren Pritchard, ELOINA, Harry Clayton-Wright, Hetain Patel, Kim Noble, Michael Pinchbeck, Proto-type Theater, Ron Athey,  WilL Dickie, Stacy Makishi, Two Destination Language, Uncurbed Collective (amongst others).
 <small><span style='font-variant: small-caps'>[back to top](/current/2025)</span></small>

 #### Audiences